-1. Why do I have to apply twice, once to ISU and, second, to the Paramedic Science program?
+1) Why do I have to apply twice, once to ISU and, second, to the Paramedic Science program?

-2. Do I have to complete all of the General Education courses before I can begin the Paramedic Science Curriculum?
+2) Do I have to complete all of the general education courses before I can begin the Paramedic Science curriculum?

-3. What are the pre-requisites I must complete before I can begin the paramedic science courses?
+3) What are the pre-requisites I must complete before I can begin the Paramedic Science courses?

 The professional pre-requisites you are required to complete before beginning the paramedic science program are:

-- National or state certification as an EMT
+- National or state EMT certification

 - Current in Health Care Provider CPR card (AHA or American Red Cross)

 You do not have to have completed all of these pre-professional requirements in order to apply to the program or to be interviewed.
-Many of our students do not complete the pre-professional requirements until shortly before the program begins each fall.
+Many, perhaps most, of our students do not complete the pre-professional requirements until shortly before the program begins each fall.
 At the time of your interview we ask that you provide us with your plan to complete all of the requirements before the fall semester begins.
 Students in this situation are accepted to the program contingent upon their completion of the requirements before the fall semester begins.

-5. How can I make sure that the courses I take at another institution are the correct courses to complete the ISU general education requirements?
+5) How can I make sure that the courses I take at another institution are the correct courses to complete the ISU general education requirements?

-6. How much will the program cost?
+6) How much will the program cost?

-Paramedic Science Cost of Attendance 2018-2019
+Please see our cost or attendance page: Paramedic Science Cost of Attendance 2022-2023

-7. What is the class schedule for the Paramedic Science program?
+7) What is the class schedule for the Paramedic Science program?